LinxelLina/COMP7082-HealthCareApp/README.md

 git push origin main
 ```

-Use `git push origin origin main` for the first push, then just `git push` afterwards.
+Use `git push origin` for the first push, then just `git push` afterwards.